 - STEP 1.
 Remove power from the detector. - STEP 2.
 Set all front panel Programming DIP switches (S1) to the OFF position. - STEP 3.
-Set all front panel Delay / Extension DIP switches (S2) to the OFF position. - STEP 4.
 Install a two-pin shorting jumper (shunt) to the PC Board mounted header labeled TEST (JP1) and apply power.
 The LED indicator should be OFF, all detect outputs should be OFF.
 NOTE: To test the frequency range the detector must be connected to a 100 microhenry loop.
-The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 5.
+The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 4.
 Individually, turn ON switches 6, 5, 4, and 3 of the Programming DIP switch.
 Turn OFF each switch after verifying the results indicated in the table below.